-Starting from Version 2012, the enhanced audio redirection feature is enabled by default.
+Starting with Version 2108, the enhanced audio redirection feature is disabled by default.

-To disable this feature, do the following:
+To enable this feature, do the following:

 - 1. Navigate to the \<ICAROOT\>/config/ folder and open the module.ini file. - 2.
 Go to the clientaudio section and add the following entry: